EIDA/mediatorws/docs/installing/docker.rst

 * *federator* and *stationlite* are set up separately i.e. each service is installed into its own virtual environment
 * services use Python3
-* *stationlite* harvesting via :code:`cron`
+* *stationlite* harvesting via :code:`cron` powered by postgres
 * logging (file based)

-**Building**:
+**Introduction**:

 To construct a Docker image with the appropriate configuration it is recommended to build your image from a Dockerfile.
-After cloning the repository change into the :code:`docker/` directory and change the configuration.
+After cloning the repository change into the :code:`docker/` directory and modify the configuration.

 **Postgres**:

-The docker distribution uses stationlite with postgres.
+The docker distribution of the Federator uses stationlite with postgres.
 You are required to set up and initial empty postgres database that can be used by stationlite.
-Make sure to pick a proper username and password and write these down.
+Make sure to pick a proper username and password and write these down for later.
 A volume must be mounted where the postgres data will be stored with the -v flag.
-The volume must match what is configured in the *docker-compose.yml* file.
+The postgres volume must match what is later configured inside the *docker-compose.yml* file.

 .. code::

+  # Set variables and a place to mount the data
   $ docker run --rm -e POSTGRES_USER=user \
                     -e POSTGRES_PASSWORD=pass \
                     -e POSTGRES_DB=stationlite \